 Rather than a high street bank, we recommend trying Coconut, which is a little different and goes the extra mile.
 It's a current account made especially for freelancers and the self-employed that also helps with estimating your tax and sorting expenses, saving you time and money.

-So, for example, as you use your Coconut account, it estimates how much tax to save and it'll automatically categorise your transactions as you spend, so you save as much money on your tax bill as possible.
+So, for example, as you use your Coconut account, it estimates how much tax to save, and it'll automatically categorise your transactions as you spend, so you save as much money on your tax bill as possible.

 5. Choose your freelance rates

-You've registered as a sole trader, considered VAT, chosen a business name and set up a business current account like Coconut.
+You've registered as a sole trader, considered VAT, chosen a business name and set up a current business account like Coconut.
 Now it's time to establish your freelance rates.
 But what should your day rate be?

 It will be totally specific to your skills and expertise, the area you're based, your competition and the type of clients you work with.
 In which case, do some research.
 Ask more established freelancer friends.
 Talk to agencies and find out the "going rate".

-Or simply consider how much you want to earn.
+Or consider how much you want to earn.
 Use the Your Rate free tool to calculate your ideal freelance rate.
 There's also the helpful IT Jobs Watch that tracks and indexes the latest going rates for various tech professions.

 6. Create invoices that mean business

-Having professional-looking invoices won't guarantee that you'll get paid on time but there'll certainly help.
+Having professional-looking invoices won't guarantee that you'll get paid on time, but there'll certainly help.
 Coconut is adding invoicing to its service soon, so you'll be able to create invoices directly from your current account and track when they've been paid.

-Make sure you clearly mark each document as an "invoice", date it and include a unique ID number along with the company name and address of the business you're billing.
+Make sure you mark each document as an "invoice", date it and include a unique ID number along with the company name and address of the business you're billing.
 Each invoice should also feature your company name (and logo, if you have one) plus your business address, contact information and bank details.